biji/simplenetspeed/README.md

 if you face any **issues** you can **[open pull request](https://github.com/prateekmedia/netspeedsimplified/pulls)** and can type your issue with images or error codes

 > **Left click to change modes**
+> **Left click continuosly for 6/7 times to toggle old icons like simplenetspeed extension, You will se "-o" written in 5th mode after total download data if this is enabled**

 *Modes available:*
 1. Total net speed in bits per second